RichardDorian/AtlasHardware/docs/WebServer.md

 In the `www` folder, there's a file called `.htaccess` which rewrite the URLs to remove the `.php` extension.
 For example, if you request `/test.php`, the server will return a `404` even if the file exists.
 However, if you request `/test`, the server will "call" the `/test/index.php` file.

-We also enable text compression (using `mod_deflate`) to reduce the amount of data sent over the network
+We also enable text compression (using `mod_deflate`) to reduce the amount of data sent over the network.

 ## Note on minification